 Fifth Blog Income Report

 This is the final income report I published publicly.
 It was my 5th month of bringing in a steady income, and the 4th month that that income had totally replaced my “job” income.

 I felt like I had finally made it as a blogger – and decided to keep my income reports private (to my email list) from here on.
 I still send them out monthly!Get on the email list to receive income reports + newsletters here.

 These blog income reports show how I earned 18,803.91 with my blog before it hit it’s first birthday.
 But what did I SPEND?
 That’s something not enough people talk about in my opinion!

 Compared to what I earned, I spent very little to get my blog up and running.
 You can read my first year expense report here!

-(NOW – two years later, it’s not unusual for me to spend more in ONE MONTH than I spent in that first year.
+(NOW – three years later, it’s not unusual for me to spend more in ONE MONTH than I spent in that first year.
 As you grow, things get more expensive.)